cardinal-dev/Cardinal/docs/pages/getting-started.md

 * MySQL
 * Python3
-* Nginx
+* NGINX

 Being that Cardinal is a WSGI application, the web interface requires a WSGI-compliant web server.
-Nginx is an example of a WSGI-compliant web server and for that reason, Cardinal is developed around this.
-Even though Nginx is used for the development of Cardinal, that doesn't mean you couldn't use another WSGI-compliant web server.
+NGINX is an example of a WSGI-compliant web server and for that reason, Cardinal is developed around this.
+Even though NGINX is used for the development of Cardinal, that doesn't mean you couldn't use another WSGI-compliant web server.

 Before we begin with the installation, please make sure you have a stable Linux environment ready to go.
 Cardinal development is performed on Ubuntu, however, that doesn't mean you couldn't use RHEL/CentOS or another distro.
 As long as you're able to install Cardinal's three pillars, you should be good to go.